 The cue has no target, and Video cues require a video or image file as a target.
 Select an appropriate file as the target of this cue to clear this warning.

-The cue’s target file is in the Trash, and files in the Trash cannot be used.
-Either move the target file out of the Trash, or assign a new target file to clear this warning.
+The cue’s file target is in the Trash, and files in the Trash cannot be used.
+Either move the file target out of the Trash, or assign a new file target to clear this warning.

 The cue has no video output stage assigned.
 Assign the cue to a stage to clear this warning.